 Admission authorities must make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-They must also take into account the views of the head teacher at the school concerned.
+They must also take into account the views of the head teacher of the school concerned.
 When informing a parent of their decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision.

-Where an admission authority agrees to a parent's request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child will be admitted to a relevant age group (i.e. the age group to which pupils are normally admitted to the school) the local authority and admission authority must process the application as part of the main admissions round, unless the parental request is made to on o late for this to be possible, and the basis of their determined admission arrangements only, including the application of oversubscription criteria where applicable.
+Where an admission authority agrees to a parent's request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child will be admitted to a relevant age group (i.e. the age group to which pupils are normally admitted to the school) the local authority and admission authority must process the application as part of the main admissions round, unless the parental request is made too late for this to be possible, and on the basis of their determined admission arrangements only, including the application of oversubscription criteria where applicable.
 They must not give the application lower priority on the basis that the child is being admitted out of their normal age group.
 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
-This right does not apply if they are offered a place at the school, but it is not in their preferred age group a) allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a
+This right does not apply if they are offered a place at the school but it is not in their preferred age group a) allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address when considering the application against their oversubscription criteria.
+This must include accepting a Unit postal address or quartering area address for a service child.
+Admission authorities must not refuse a service child a place because the family does not currently live in the area, or reserve blocks of places for these children;